M. Brian Mulroney, PC, CC, LLD (The Right Honourable)

-Mr. Mulroney is also a Trustee of the Montreal Heart Institute Foundation and the International Advisory Board of HEC Montréal.
+Mr. Mulroney is also a Trustee of the Montreal Heart Institute Foundation and the International Advisory Board of Hautes Études Commerciales (HEC) Montréal.

-Mr. Mulroney was invited to deliver a eulogy at the funeral of President Ronald Reagan at the National Cathedral in Washington (2004) and one for President George H.W.
+Mr. Mulroney delivered a eulogy at the funeral of President Ronald Reagan at the National Cathedral in Washington (2004) and one for President George H.W.
 Bush in the same venue (2018) becoming the first non-American in history to be so honored.

 Mr. Mulroney was invited by the Duke of Marlborough to deliver the Memorial Lecture at Blenheim Palace, Sir Winston Churchill's birthplace, on the 50th anniversary of Mr. Churchill's death (2015).

-Prime Minister Mulroney was also one of only two Prime Ministers in Canadian history invited to address a Joint Session of the United States Congress (1988).
+In 1986, Prime Minister Mulroney became the first Canadian Prime Minister invited to address the Japanese Diet (Parliament) and in 1988, he became one of only two Prime Ministers in Canadian history invited to address a Joint Session of the United States Congress.

 He has also received the highest recognition from the following governments for his leadership in vital matters affecting their nations:

-Mr. Mulroney also has received honorary degrees and awards from universities and other Institutes at home and abroad.
+Mr. Mulroney also has received honorary degrees and awards from universities at home and around the world.